-The balloon used to open the cervix is on the end of a long tube (this is called a foley).
+The balloon used to open the cervix is at the end of a long tube (this is called a foley).
 Once the doctor has found your cervix he or she will insert the tube into the opening.
 They usually have to use long instruments to place the tube in the right spot.
-Once they’ve found the right spot they inflate the balloon in the end of the tube with about 50-60 millilitres of warm water.
+Once they’ve found the right spot they inflate the balloon at the end of the tube with about 50-60 millilitres of warm water.

-During this procedure the nurse is with you to help the doctor and support you.
-This can be an uncomfortable procedure, but usually doesn’t take long.
+During this procedure, the nurse is with you to help the doctor and support you.
+This can be an uncomfortable procedure but usually doesn’t take long.
 I’ve seen women who barely feel anything!

 Some doctors like to use a medication called oxytocin in conjunction with the foley.
 Others wait until after your water has broken (either on its own or artificially) to start that medication.
 Either way, it is a medication often used in labour.
 Even if you go into labour on your own, doctors will use it to augment the process.

 This method uses medication to kickstart your cervix to dilate.
 Basically the doctor checks your cervix and then puts either cervidil (which can be pulled out with an attached string if necessary) or a prostaglandin gel close to your cervix.
 This type of induction can cause immediate contractions, or you might feel nothing at all.
 It really all depends on your body.
 It might even put you in labour on the spot!